 The Nazis classed Friedrich’s paintings and other landscapes as cultural artifacts in support of the Blut-und-Boden idea–that true Germans were unified as a nation by blood and soil.
 One can see why Friedrich’s works represented this ideal; he toed the line of sacrilege, with tableaux that almost declare a worship of German land, or at least that seem to imply that God favored Germany above all.
 He painted several scenes with the crucifix or cross depicted on recognizable German landscapes.
 He also created many works that depicted monks worshiping in nature, with or without a church.
 If a church is depicted, it is in ruins.

 Wagner’s was not the only music appropriated by the Nazis.
 The Reich created a specific governmental bureau for music called the Reichsmusikkammer, through which the Nazis promoted “good” works and banned the “bad.”
 Brahms, most widely known for his “Wiegenlied” (known to the English world as “Brahms’ Lullaby”), fell under the good category.
-His Lullaby represented some of the best–a pure, romantic melody with lyrics from German folk poems
+His Lullaby represented some of the best–a pure, romantic melody with lyrics from German folk poems.

 Ironically, and perhaps unbeknownst to the antisemitic government, many Jewish families often sung (and still sing) the Lullaby in Hebrew with alternate lyrics–Jacob’s blessing to Ephraim and Menashe in Genesis.
 Other great romantic German musicians did not make it into the accepted camp, based purely on their identity.
 Mendelssohn is one such example; were it not for his Jewish ancestry, his works certainly would have qualified as nationalist, musical gold.

 To quote a cliche, they say art imitates life.
 To some degree, it might be the other way around, or at least in the case of the German Romantics.
 But then again, the Nazis reshaped that art to make it fit the life they envisioned, for the nation they imagined.
 And how clever–to make the population truly believe in the cause, they shaped the things they consumed every day, the things they read, listened to, and viewed, the things they enjoyed.
 They made national loyalty a pleasurable past-time.
 But because Romanticism is not Nazism, it lives beyond its past life as Third Reich propaganda.
-It still has a lot to say about spirituality, morality, and love–much more than the Nazis would have liked to admit.
+It still has a lot to say about spirituality, morality, and love–much more than the Nazis would have dared admit.